COVID-19 safety updates

 Due to physical distancing requirements, the number of people allowed in the Northern Territory Archives Centre (NTAC) at once is capped and time limits may apply.
 To support contact tracing, all visitors must scan a QR code or provide their phone number when signing in.

-You need to book a time to visit the NTAC.
+You need to book a time to visit the research centre.
 Please call us on 08 8999 6894 to make a booking and find out more about the COVID-19 health and safety measures we have put in place.

 If you are feeling unwell, please postpone your visit.
 We would love to see you when you are feeling better.